Preparing for a festival this year? Don’t panic: from practicalities to planet-friendly tips, we’ve got it covered.

 Be responsible and leave no trace.
 At many festivals, you can use the same cup at different bars – check this out and stock up on reusable cups if it applies.
-Consider taking bamboo utensils, stainless steel straws and food containers – To-Go Ware are great for compact eco utensils.
+Consider taking bamboo utensils, stainless steel straws and food containers.
 And when it comes to hangovers, ginger tea can ease nausea and grapefruit juice boosts sugar levels.
 Bananas and coconut water are the ultimate fixes, though – full to the brim with antioxidants and nutrients.

 Whatever the weather

 The biggest conundrum: how to prepare for festival weather?
 The most crucial thing to do is to double up with clothing: sarongs or bandanas turn into skirts and bags; swimwear becomes shorts or underwear.
-If you’re braving the cold at festivals like Iceland Airwaves, take thermals, thick socks and gloves such as HEATTECH and insulated foam mats.
-Prepare for sandstorms with dust masks, goggles or scarves in the desert and temperatures dropping at night at Burning Man, Nevada, and Oasis Festival, Marrakesh.
-In soggy British Glastonbury Festival-type conditions, take big boots, wellies and invest in a waterproof tarpaulin cover.
+If you’re braving the cold at festivals like Iceland Airwaves, take thermals, thick socks, gloves and insulated foam mats.
+Prepare for sandstorms with dust masks, goggles or scarves in the desert and temperatures dropping at night at Burning Man, Nevada and Oasis Festival, Marrakesh.
+In soggy British Glastonbury Festival-type conditions, take big boots and invest in a waterproof tarpaulin cover.
 In mosquito-ridden areas like Rainforest World Music Festival in the Malaysian jungle or Envision Festival in Costa Rica, buy repellent containing DEET, as well as unscented deodorant.
 Hitting the sands at Croatia’s Hideout or Australia’s Airlie Beach Festival?
-You can find ocean-friendly sun lotion to take with you.
+Make sure you opt for the ocean-friendly sun lotion to take with you.

 Keep it clean

 Chances are, you’re prepared to get messy, but you'll still want a minimal wash kit.
-Hand sanitizer, baby wipes, toilet paper (without the roll) and a wash bowl can work wonders for day-to-day care.
-Pack light with shower essentials – take a slither from your soap bar, or there’s Pits & Bits for all-in-one festival wash kits.
-Save the travel-size purchases by filling reusable eco-friendly containers such as silicone containers.
+Hand sanitizer, baby wipes, toilet paper (without the roll) and a washbowl can work wonders for day-to-day care.
+Pack light with shower essentials and take just a slither from your soap bar.
+Save the travel-size purchases by filling reusable eco-friendly containers.

-Then, the little tips: take one small mirror with you, make sure to invest in Sun Protection Factor (SPF) products, and for those with long hair, always keep a hairband on your wrist.
-For women, menstruation cups like Mooncup or Lunette can be reused and last longer.
+Then, the little tips: take one small mirror with you, opt for Sun Protection Factor (SPF) products and for those with long hair, always keep a hairband on your wrist.
+For women, menstruation cups can be reused and last longer.